What to do if you've been misled by a trader

-The Fair Trading Act 1986 protects you against being misled or treated unfairly by traders or shops.
-The Act prohibits misleading and deceptive conduct, unsubstantiated claims, false representations and certain unfair practices.
+The Fair Trading Act (FTA) protects you against being misled or treated unfairly by traders or shops.
+The Act prohibits misleading and deceptive conduct, unsubstantiated claims, false representations, unfair terms in standard consumer contracts and certain unfair practices.

 It also sets out when information about certain products must be disclosed to consumers, and helps ensure products are safe.

-The Act applies to everyone in trade.
+The FTA applies to everyone in trade.
 As well as traders and shops, the Act covers government agencies and state-owned enterprises.
-Most of the Act does not cover private sales.
+The FTA does not generally apply to private sales.

-The difference between the Fair Trading Act (FTA) and the Consumer Guarantees Act (CGA) is that, in general, the FTA covers claims about products and services before they're bought and the CGA covers the quality of those products and services after they have been bought.
+The difference between the FTA and the Consumer Guarantees Act (CGA) is that, in general, the FTA covers claims about products and services before they’re bought and the CGA covers the quality of those products and services after they have been bought.

 Misleading or deceptive conduct